wirginiaromanowska/Notes_On_Things/Houdini_Shortcuts_and_UI.md

   - select keys on curves
   - press Y, manipulate
   - Y+shift - can change pivot of manipulation
-## 12. Copy/Reference node
+## 12. To create slider in the viewport
-- ctrl + alt + shift drag creates reference node - instance
-- alt - to create duplicate only
+- drag and drop parameter in the viewport
+- right click - bunch of options
+- can hide
+- to unhide click on the pivot tool icon on the left - it has list if hidden sliders.